openvinotoolkit/open_model_zoo/demos/image_inpainting_demo/python/README.md

   -i INPUT, --input INPUT
                         Required.
 Path to image.
   -d DEVICE, --device DEVICE
                         Optional.
-Specify the target device to infer on; CPU, GPU, HDDL or MYRIAD is acceptable.
-The demo will look for a suitable plugin for device specified.
+Specify the target device to infer on; CPU or GPU is acceptable.
+The demo will
+                        look for a suitable plugin for device specified.
                         Default value is CPU
   -p PARTS, --parts PARTS